 “At the end of the day, the responsibility lies with the parents about how they’re going to effectively co-parent,” Tailor says.

-If the dispute ends up before a judge, she says the court will always look at what is in the best interest of the child.
+The court will always look at what is in the best interest of the child.

 “The law is structured to maximize the amount of time that both parents get with their child,” Tailor says.

 Family law counsel can make recommendations for co-parenting, and if the marriage falls apart, mediation is an alternative to court.

 “Mediation is a good option because it allows both parties to vent their frustrations,” Tailor says.
 “Even if you don’t end up reaching a resolution, it helps to calm contentious issues when both parties have the opportunity to vocalize their positions,” she says.

 This post was first published on AdvocateDaily.com (which is now Inactive).
 This is a re-published article.